ksliu0307us-ua/Kantar/README.md

 - **docs/MEDIA_CHANNELS.md** - Media channels used in brand marketing campaigns
 - **docs/TIME_EXTRACTION.md** - How time periods are extracted and parsed from filter names
 - **docs/SAVED_DATA.md** - How saved merged data works and how to use it
+- **docs/CONSISTENT_SIGNALS.md** - How to find consistent signals across filters and metrics
+- **docs/ENRICHMENT_SCRIPT.md** - How to enrich metrics with human-readable filter names

 ## Support